 How frequently you’ll need to oil your sword will depend a great deal on your climate.
-In a temperate zone you might find that a monthly application is more than sufficient, if you’re in a humid environment, you may find yourself reapplying oil weekly.
+In a temperate zone you might find that a monthly application is more than sufficient, whereas if you’re in a humid environment, you may find yourself reapplying oil weekly.

-If you’re looking to store your sword for a long period of time, you’ll know doubt want to consider some of the longer term alternatives.
+If you’re looking to store your sword for a long period of time, you’ll no doubt want to consider some of the longer-term alternatives.

-One very easy and cheap option if to cover your sword in a liberal coating of petroleum jelly (Vaseline), just get the store own brand stuff, it does as good a job as the name-brands.
+One very easy and cheap option is to cover your sword in a liberal coating of petroleum jelly (Vaseline), just get the store own brand stuff, it does as good a job as the name-brands.
 Once coated, wrap your sword in oily rags and store it in a dry cool space.
 You’ll still want to inspect the sword periodically, but this treatment should last at least a year.

 If you can get your hands on it, Renaissance Wax is a brilliant option for long term storage.
 Renaissance Wax was developed by the British Museum for exactly the purposes of long term storage, so it definitely works.

 To use renaissance wax you simply apply a small amount using a cloth.
 The beauty of the product is that it dries hard, and will protect your sword from rust for years.
-It’s dead easy to remove as well, a small amount of rubbing alcohol and a few minutes work will take it off.
+It’s very easy to remove as well, as a small amount of rubbing alcohol and a few minutes work will take it off.
 You can buy renaissance wax from amazon here.

 It goes without saying that if you use your sword, it’s going to end up with scratches, there’s just no avoiding it.